angeliufus/angeliufus/README.md

 ## About Me

 By day, I'm your friendly financial analyst, navigating spreadsheets and decoding business puzzles.
-By night, I transform into a data scientist, wielding Python and the art of machine learning to unearth hidden treasures in data. 🌙🔢💼
+By night, I transform into a data scientist, wielding Python and the art of machine learning to unearth hidden treasures in data.
+Love showing results in funky graph animations 🌙🔢💼

 ## Research Focus